When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 Unlovable

-Before Unburdening: She believes that no one can love or care for her because of the way she looks, feels, and acts.
-No matter how hard she tries or how much she changes, it doesn’t change the fact that she does not deserve to be loved because of who she is.
+Before Unburdening: She believed that no one could love or care for her because of the way she looks, feels, and acts.

-After Unburdening: She wants to wake up and go to bed feeling good about myself.
 Unlovable wants to help me feel healthy and that I've taken care of my body and mind.
-I am loveable and can feel that as I engage in healthy relationships with others.

 Special Love

 After Unburdening: Special love wants to show Christlike love AND keep healthy boundaries with others.
-Sometimes it is necessary to love from a distance.

 Not Good Enough

-Before Unburdening: No matter how hard she tries, or how much she does, it is never enough, and so she tries and does even more.
-Not Good Enough blames herself for everything that goes wrong, not taking into account other people’s choices and actions.
+Before Unburdening: No matter how hard she tried, or how much she did, it was never enough, and so she tried and did even more.

-This part can be paralyzing at times, especially when working with the Monster or Wolverine.
-Sometimes these parts can be polarized though, depending on the situation.
+This part could cause me to feel paralyzed at times, especially when working with the Monster or Wolverine.

 After Unburdening: It's enough to just be good.
-I am a good person.

 Save the World

-After Unburdening: I don't need to be a full time activist with a loud voice to help change the world, especially when doing so is stressful, takes up so much time, causes burn out, and negative effects on my health.
+After Unburdening: I don't need to be a full-time activist with a loud voice to help change the world, especially when doing so is stressful, takes up so much time, causes burn out, and negative effects on my health.

 It's okay to focus on changes I make in my personal life on a daily basis that will benefit the world and my family.